The best gifts for photographers, according to the pros

 “This year, I’m actually hoping for a very wide white canvas roll, so I can start painting studio backgrounds by hand,” Gustavo Chams tells us.
 This brings us to our last gift idea: if you’d rather opt for something homemade (and perhaps a little more personal), you can always create a photography backdrop.
 Visit our DIY guide for tips on what materials to use.

-Looking for more Kwanzaa, Hanukkah, and gift ideas?
+Looking for more Kwanzaa, Hanukkah, and Christmas gift ideas?
 Check out our guide for gifts you can get for $50 or less.

 Not on 500px yet?
 Sign up here to explore more impactful photography.